vai195/GMU-Class-Search-Scheduler/README.md

 # GMU Class Search/Scheduler Backend

 This project is a robust class search system specifically tailored for George Mason University, catering to a student population of over 30,000.
-It employs a MongoDB database to manage class and scheduling data, a Go application to establish a RESTful API for the backend, and a Next.js frontend for user-friendly interaction
+It employs a MongoDB database to manage class and scheduling data, a Go application to establish a RESTful API for the backend, and a Next.js frontend for user-friendly interaction.

 # Features